drakkan/sftpgo/docs/full-configuration.md

 - **mfa**, multi-factor authentication settings
   - `totp`, list of struct that define settings for time-based one time passwords (RFC 6238).
 Each struct has the following fields:
     - `name`, string.
 Unique configuration name.
 This name should not be changed if there are users or admins using the configuration.
-The name is not exposed to the authentication apps.
+The name is not visible to the authentication apps.
 Default: `Default`.
     - `issuer`, string.
 Name of the issuing Organization/Company.
 Default: `SFTPGo`.
     - `algo`, string.
 Algorithm to use for HMAC.
 The supported algorithms are: `sha1`, `sha256`, `sha512`.
 Currently Google Authenticator app on iPhone seems to only support `sha1`, please check the compatibility with your target apps/device before setting a different algorithm.
 You can also define multiple configurations, for example one that uses `sha256` or `sha512` and another one that uses `sha1` and instruct your users to use the appropriate configuration for their devices/apps.
 The algorithm should not be changed if there are users or admins using the configuration.
 Default: `sha1`.